The slack data of the recording tableaux in the quantum Littlewood-Richardson map determines its inverse: some applications: Introduction

 This note is a follow-up of the author's paper \cite{azreco} on the recording tableaux of the quantum LR map by Watanabe \cite{watanabe} and its role (by analogy of the G. Thomas \cite{tho78} LR bijection) on the computation of $\mathfrak{k}$-highest or lowest weight tableaux in a recent proof of the Naito–Sagaki conjecture via the branching rule for $\imath$quantum groups \cite{nsw}.

 Our goal with this manuscript is to surface in a conceptual way the dual information hidden on the recording tableaux in the quantum LR map to exhibit the inverse of the quantum LR map.
-We look at the recording tableaux trough its decomposition into vertical strips (uniquely defined by a quantum LR recording tableau ) and read the gaps in the disconnected vertical strips as dual information to define the inverse of the quantum LR map.
+We look at the recording tableaux through its decomposition into vertical strips (uniquely defined by a quantum LR recording tableau ) and read the gaps in the disconnected vertical strips as dual information to define the inverse of the quantum LR map.
 It turns out that disconnected vertical strips are the interesting ones and we call to their gaps, \emph{slacks}.
 We then organize that slack data through slack numbers by counting the gaps, slack vectors defined by the row gap coordinates, and associate incidence slack vectors (see Subsection \ref{subsec:1verticalstrip} and Definition \ref{def:tei}).
 Then we show that these tools inherit the needed information of LR Sundaram tableaux via the quantum LR recording tableaux to guarantee the good reverse bumping routes to compute the inverse of the quantum LR map as proposed in \cite{azreco}.

 We work this in Section \ref{sec:inverse}.
 Our main results are Proposition \ref{prop:slack}, Theorem \ref{cor:generalhole1} and Corollary \ref{lem:H-L}.
-In Section \ref{sec:kk}, Example \ref{ex:n=3}, we exhibit several patterns for $\k$-height weights when $n=3$.
+In Section \ref{sec:kk}, Example \ref{ex:n=3}, we exhibit several patterns for $\k$-height weight tableaux when $n=3$.
 The exploration of the case $n=3$ reveals interesting properties on the generation of $\k$-highest weights that should be further studied.